 Trauma & Complex Trauma Therapy

-When trauma doesn’t look the way people expect…
+Sometimes trauma doesn’t look the way people expect.

 Not all trauma involves a single catastrophic event.
 Many people live with the effects of complex trauma, which can develop over time through chronic stress, repeated relational injuries, or childhood emotional neglect—including growing up without consistent emotional attunement, safety, or support.